luminus-framework/luminus/resources/public/md/clojurescript.md

 #### Warning

-Since Reagent uses a virtual DOM and renders components as necessary, direct manpipulation of the DOM is highly discouraged.
+Since Reagent uses a virtual DOM and renders components as necessary, direct manipulation of the DOM is highly discouraged.
 Updating DOM elements outside the Reagent components can result in unpredictable behavior.

 That said, there are several libraries available for accessing and modifying DOM elements.
 In particular, you may wish  to take a look at the [Domina](https://github.com/levand/domina) and [Dommy](https://github.com/Prismatic/dommy).
 Domina is a lightweight library for selecting and manipulating DOM elements as well as handling events.
 Dommy is a templating library similar to Hiccup.